andrerferrer/qr-code-demo/README.md

 # GOAL

-This is a demo to show-case how to implement .
+This is a demo to show-case how to create a qr code that helps you navigate through the app.

 [You can also check my other demos](https://github.com/andrerferrer/dedemos/blob/master/README.md#ded%C3%A9mos).